SkylineCommunications/dataminer-docs/develop/TOOLS/TOONuGet/Consuming_NuGet.md

 > Also note that only from DataMiner 10.0.10 onwards, subfolder paths for assemblies in a .dmprotocol package will be preserved during installation.
 This means that prior to DataMiner 10.0.10, you have to put the DLLs in the correct subfolder manually if a subfolder structure should be used.

 > [!NOTE]
-> DIS and CI/CD requires the PackageReference package management format to be used.
+> For DIS and CI/CD, the PackageReference package management format must be used.
 The packages.config packages management format is not supported.

 Within Skyline, we have an internal NuGet store (<https://devcore3/nuget>) where Skyline employees can produce and consume private libraries.
 You will need to [add this store in Visual Studio](https://learn.microsoft.com/en-us/nuget/consume-packages/install-use-packages-visual-studio#package-sources) to use it.